Phineas05/TwitchEmotes/README.md

 4. Tick the "Developer mode" checkbox
 5. Click "Load unpacked extension...", select the extracted folder and click OK

-A warning to disable developer mode extensions will be displayed every time Chrome is started.
+When installed this way, a warning to disable developer mode extensions will be displayed every time Chrome is started.